 east until you have descended into the bottom of a ravine.
 There is a four-way intersection here; continue on the Red Trail

-Before you reach the top, you'll meet the Blue, Timp-Torne Trail
+When you meet the Blue, Timp-Torne Trail

 Stay on the Blue Trail